Integrations with Agents

 }Steps:

-- Open Codex's config file or settings UI.
+- Open the Codex configuration file or settings interface.

 - Change the original OpenAI

-apiBaseto the endpoint described in the "API base URLs" section under "API Keys". - Set
+apiBaseto the endpoint shown in the “API Base URL” section of the “API Keys” chapter. - Set

-apiKeyto the key you created in tokenfor.me. - Save the configuration.
+apiKeyto the key created in the Site URL console. - Save the configuration and start a test conversation in Codex.

-Assume Claude Code CLI supports environment variables or a config file.
+Assume Claude Code CLI supports specifying the API Base URL and key through environment variables or a configuration file.

 - Environment variable example: